yochaigal/cairn/resources/frequently-asked-questions.md

   **Esther**: _"If I'm close to the river, I'd like to study it some more.
 Do I still see the swirling bioluminescent plant things?"_

   **Warden**: _"Yes, and they seem to be following you.
-Interestingly, the light from their movement is almost enough to see the into the river."_
+Interestingly, the light from their movement is almost enough to see into the river."_

   **Barry**: _"That's good.
 Maybe now you can keep an eye out for any more eels?
 What about me?
 What do I see as I trod down this godforsaken ravine?"_